 Hanse cities to visit in Netherlands - Beautiful cities in Holland

+Discovering Europe while traveling to lesser-known regions is fun.
 There are many beautiful cities in Holland.
-The Hanse cities to visit in Netherlands are among them.
-We discovered, that Holland is beautiful not only when the tulips are blooming.
-The Hanseatic League fascinates us since we visited several German Hanseatic cities.
-We want to learn more about the Hanse.
-In total there are nine cities in the region between the Veluwemeer, the IJssel and the Zwarte Water, which once belonged to the trade association.
+The Hanseatic cities in The Netherlands belong to.
+That Holland also outside the tulip time nice, we discovered this year.
+The Hanseatic League fascinates us since we Germans Hanseatic cities visited.
+We want to know more about it.
+A total of nine towns that once belonged to the trade association are located in the region between the Veluwemeer, the IJssel and the Zwarte Water.
 We visit five of them on this trip.
-Harderwijk, Elburg, Hasselt, Kampen and Deventer are no longer on the sea, but inland.
+Harderwijk, Elburg, Hasselt, Kampen and Deventer are inland today Netherlands.

 At the time of the Hanseatic League, however, the Ijsselmeer was much closer to the trading cities.
 Holland's youngest province, Flevoland, is built on polders (land reclaimed from the sea) and now blocks the direct access to the IJsselmeer.
 Why that is so, Gerhard explains in his Video about Flevoland.
 Harderwijk and Elburg were once on the banks of the IJsselmeer.
 Kampen and Hasselt were only a few kilometers away on the banks of the IJssel and the Zwarte Water.
 Only Deventer has always been inland, but had good access to the sea via the IJssel.

 Beautiful cities in Holland, which owe their wealth to the Hanseatic League